CHOP-CGTInformatics/ggswim/README.md

   )
 ```

-And finally, we’ll spruce up our plot a bit to make it more
+And finally, we’ll spruce up our plot a bit:
-aesthetically appealing:

 ``` r
 p +